-- 2.6.1 The Council shall maintain an up-to-date register of members of the Police Service that includes the following information: - a) swearing-in date; - b) employment start date (and end date, if applicable); - job description (duties, full-time, part-time job (number of hours)); - d) class 4A driver's licence number and expiry date; - e) diploma(s) and/or equivalency recognized by the ENPQ and date(s) obtained; - f) title of professional firearms certification(s) and recertification(s) and date(s) obtained; - g) title of professional pepper spray certification(s) and recertification(s) and date(s) obtained: - title of professional conducted energy device certification(s) and recertification(s) and date(s) obtained; - i) title of any other relevant certification involving intermediary weapons, including "expandable baton," and date(s) obtained. - 2.6.2 For each member of the Police Service, all supporting documents shall be kept in a personal file, under lock and key, and a copy of each file shall be sent promptly to the Quebec Ministère de la Sécurité publique (MSP).
-A copy of any supporting document shall also be sent promptly to the MSP on request.
+- 2.5.1 The KRG shall maintain an up-to-date register of members of the KRPF that includes the following information: - a) swearing-in date; - b) employment start date (and end date, if applicable); - c) job description (duties, full-time, part-time job (number of hours)); - d) class 4A driver's licence number and expiry date; - e) diploma(s) and/or equivalency recognized by the ENPQ and date(s) obtained; - f) title of professional firearms certification(s) and recertification(s) and date(s) obtained;

+- g) title of professional pepper spray certification(s) and recertification(s) and date(s) obtained: - h) title of professional conducted energy device certification(s) and recertification(s) and date(s) obtained; - title of any other relevant certification involving intermediary weapons, including "expandable baton," and date(s) obtained. - 2.5.2 For each member of the KRPF, all supporting documents shall be kept in a personal file, under lock and key, and a copy of each file shall be sent upon request to the Quebec Ministère de la Sécurité publique (MSP).

-2.7 ETHICS AND INTERNAL DISCIPLINE
+2.6 ETHICS AND INTERNAL DISCIPLINE

-2.7.1 The Council shall adopt a regulation on internal discipline with which police officers, including the Chief, must comply, in addition to the obligations set out in the Code of Ethics of Québec Police Officers (RSQ, c.
+2.6.1 The KRG shall adopt a regulation on internal discipline with which police officers, including the Chief, must comply, in addition to the obligations set out in the Code of Ethics of Québec Police Officers (RSQ, c.
 P-13.1, r.1).
+The regulation must be sent on request to the MSP.